-2. The computer does not recognize the DWA-125 Wireless USB Adapter.
+2. The computer does not recognize the DWA-645 Wireless Adapter.

-Make sure that the DWA-125 Wireless USB Adapter is properly seated in the computer's USB port.
+Make sure that the DWA-645 Wireless Adapter is properly seated in the computer's cardbus slot.
 If Windows does not detect the hardware upon insertion of the adapter, make sure to completely remove drivers that were previously loaded.

-3. The computer with the DWA-125 installed is unable to connect to the wireless network and/or the Internet.
+3. The computer with the DWA-645 installed is unable to connect to the wireless network and/or the Internet.

 - Check that the LED indicators for the broadband modem are indicating normal activity.
 If not, there may be a problem with the broadband connection. - Check that the LED indicators on the wireless router are functioning properly.
 If not, check that the AC power and Ethernet cables are firmly connected. - Check that the IP Address, subnet mask, gateway, and DNS settings are correctly entered for the network - In Infrastructure mode, make sure the same Service Set Identifier (SSID) is specified on the settings for the wireless clients and access points.
-The SSID factory default setting for D-Link products is default.
+The SSID factory default setting for D-Link products is dlink.
 (Double-click on the WLAN icon in the taskbar.
-The Link Info screen will display the SSID setting.)
+The Link Info screen will display the SSID setting.) - In Ad Hoc mode, both wireless clients will need to have the same SSID.
+Please note that it might be necessary to set up one client to establish a BSS (Basic Service Set) and wait briefly before setting up other clients.
+This prevents several clients from trying to establish a BSS at the same time, which can result in multiple singular BSSs being established, rather than a single BSS with multiple clients associated to it.

 Check that the Network Connection for the wireless client is configured properly.
-Select AP (Infrastructure) when connecting to an access point.
+Select AP (Infrastructure) when connecting to an access point and select Ad Hoc mode when connecting without an access point.
 Double-click on the WLAN icon in the taskbar > click on Configuration to change the settings for the wireless adapter.

-If Security is enabled, make sure that the correct encryption keys are entered on both the DWA-125 and the access point.
+If Security is enabled, make sure that the correct encryption keys are entered on both the DWA-645 and the access point.
 Double-click on the WLAN icon in the taskbar > click Encryption.
 Check to see that the key selected is set to the same key as other devices on the network.